 These drawings took me on a trip down memory lane.
 At 12, I used to get a weekly girls magazine with the most delightful drawings on the front covers.
 Faces full of character and happiness.
 (This mag was the highlight of my week!).
 I was so in awe of this art, that I tried to recreate the pics.
 I drew and drew and drew!
 Now this was practice for me, nothing else.
 I am not sure of the dates of the drawings, other than the year.

 I would eagerly ask my father, who was an advanced artist for help.
 He never minced his words, he would tell me in no uncertain terms what was wrong and where I needed to improve.
 There was no sugarcoating.
-I was left feeling inadequate time and again, but I just continued to draw.
+I was left feeling inadequate time and again, but I continued to draw.

-To all young artists out there, do not give up on your dreams of being an artist some day, just keep on practicing, it can only improve and always remember, there are no short cuts, just honest, hard work.
+To all young artists out there, do not give up on your dreams of being an artist some day, just keep on practicing, it can only improve, and always remember, there are no short cuts, just honest, hard work.

 Beneath are a few more drawings I did at the age of 14 or 15.
-I am not sure.
-But there is an improvement in the drawings.

 Copyright © Caroline Street.
 Art, Poetry and Photography.
 All rights reserved.